19hours/sg-statutes/Acts/Immigration Act.md

 ### Examination of persons arriving at authorised airport

-25\.—(1) Every person arriving by air at any authorised airport in Singapore shall appear before an immigration officer at such time and place as that officer may direct.
+25\.—(1) Every person arriving by air at any authorised airport in Singapore, whether or not he enters Singapore, shall appear before an immigration officer at such time and place as that officer may direct.

 [38/93]

+[Act 18 of 2012 wef 19/12/2012]

 (2) The immigration officer, after such examination as he may consider necessary, shall inform any person whom he considers to be prohibited from entering Singapore under the provisions of this Act or any regulations or orders made thereunder of his finding, and the person shall not leave the precincts of the airport except for a place approved by that officer, and shall leave and depart from Singapore by the first available means in accordance with the instructions of that officer.

 [38/93]

-(3) The captain, owner, agent or charterer of the aircraft in which the person arrived shall, if so required by the immigration officer, remove the person from Singapore by the same aircraft.
+(3) The captain, owner, agent or charterer of the aircraft in which the person arrived shall, if so required by the immigration officer, remove the person from Singapore by the same or such other aircraft, to his place of embarkation, the country of his birth or citizenship or such other destination, as that immigration officer may direct.

 [38/93]

+[Act 18 of 2012 wef 19/12/2012]

 (4) Any person who —